VTAstrobotics/sim_platform/README.md

-This project allows you to drive a robot in simulation using a joystick controller with ROS 2 Humble and Gazebo Classic.
+# This project allows you to drive a robot in simulation using a joystick controller with ROS 2 Humble and Gazebo Classic.

 ## Requirements

 - **ROS 2 Humble**
 - **Gazebo Classic**
-- **The Following Packages**
+- **The following packages: **
   ```
   sudo apt install \
 	  ros-humble-gazebo-ros-pkgs \